-When choosing a replacement window, consider what elements are most important to you.
+When choosing a replacement window, consider the elements most important to you.

 Are you looking for the most energy-efficient option but don’t care about the design?
-Or are you wanting to customize every element of the window and aren’t concerned about the specifications?
+Or do you want to customize every window element and aren’t concerned about the specifications?

-If you want plenty of custom design options for the interior, exterior, and glass of your new window, then the Marvin Ultimate window may be right for you.
+If you want plenty of custom design options for your new window's interior, exterior, and glass, then the Marvin Ultimate window may be right for you.

 If you’re looking for an energy-efficient, sleek design that provides you with the simple style you’re looking for, then the Marvin Essential collection might be the one for you.

-Another factor to consider for replacement windows is what your budget is.
-The more customization options for a window, the more it is going to add to the cost.
+Another factor to consider for replacement windows is your budget.
+The more customization options for a window, the more it will add to the cost.

-After finding the right replacement window you want, you’re going to have to find a contractor that offers that specific window and can deliver a high-quality installation.
+After finding the right replacement window you want, you must find a contractor that offers that specific window and can deliver a high-quality installation.

 Finding the right contractor can be hard.
 You want to ensure that you are properly educated on the window type you are interested in and know how to spot a high-quality contractor versus a low-quality contractor.

-Southwest Exteriors offers both the Marvin Ultimate and Marvin Essential window collections for your next project.
+Southwest Exteriors offers the Marvin Ultimate and Essential window collections for your next project.
 Our crews are certified in installing Marvin windows because we know the importance of attention to detail.

-Your windows are backed by our lifetime warranty for as long as you live in your home.
+Our lifetime warranty backs your windows for as long as you live in your home.
 When you work with us, you have a lifelong relationship.